“You Cannot Use Your Own Mind To Interpret The Bible”

 According to Lifton’s thought reform model, when a destructive mind control group is successful in convincing members that their own thoughts are bad, evil, or sinful, members are left with no other option but to depend on the group to make all of the decisions for them.
 This includes Scriptural interpretation and guidance.
 Members may then be vulnerable and easily mislead.
 Members can become like putty in the leader’s hands.

-If you are a WMSCOG member reading this article, ask yourself why the WMSCOG would need to employ tactics that other controversial groups use, to convince you of the truth?
+If you are a WMSCOG member reading this article, ask yourself why the WMSCOG would need to employ tactics that other cults groups use, to convince you of the truth?

 *The photo above is licensed under the Creative Commons license, available here.